 - Shipsmiths forging anchor chains

-- Coopers are making wooden barrels
+- Coopers making wooden barrels

 - Woodcarvers crafting ship details